Sonicx21themaster/anxiety/scenes/act3.md

 hong({ body:"yell_2", mouth:"yell", eyes:"blank" });
 ```

-h: NO. S^HIT^.
+h: NO. REALLY?.

 `hong({ body:"yell_1" });`

-h: ^GODDAMN^.
+h: WOW.
 It really took you this long to finally figure it out?!

 `hong({ body:"cry", mouth:"cry", eyes:"blank" });`

-h: You could've saved us so much trouble, you big fluffy dumb^ass^.
+h: You could've saved us so much trouble, you big fluffy idiot.
 Why didn't you realize this sooner?...

 `_.apologized_for_hurt = true;`